15302690530_75cad11821_title_1.jpeg

 Why be a student organization advisor?

 Advising student organizations can be very rewarding.
-It provides opportunities for both faculty and staff to interact with students in a different context.
-Advisors can have an important impact on student development and campus engagement, serve as a mentor to students, connect with university colleagues, and engage with students and organizations who may share similar passion and interests.
+It provides opportunities for faculty to interact with students in a different context.
+Advisors can have an important impact on student development and campus engagement, serve as a mentor to students, connect with university colleagues, and engage with students and organizations who may share similar passions and interests.

-What are the requirements of a primary advisor?
+What are the responsibilities of a club advisor?

-What are the requirements of a secondary advisor?
+What are the requirements of a student organization advisor?

 Contact us